How To Attach String Lights To Pool Cage?

 Backyard swimming pools are the perfect place for social gatherings, neighborhood parties, and family reunions.
 With a swimming pool right outside your front door, your home is a popular place.
 Therefore, a pool cage is very convenient, as it provides security and privacy from prying neighbors.

-Like many other outdoor structures, string lights look beautiful because they provide atmospheric ambiance.
+Like many other outdoor structures, string lights look beautiful because they provide an atmospheric ambiance.
 The good news is that many products simplify the hanging process, such as adhesive hooks, clips, staples, or nails that you can use to attach your lights for an enjoyable experience.

 Below are simple instructions for attaching string lights to pool cages and many more.